collective/redturtle.custommenu.factories/README.txt

 Installation
 ------------

 Simply add the egg to your buildout, and re-run it.
-Remember to add also the ZCML overrides.

 ::